 Flow Down Hose Support

-The Flow Down comes with several sections of plastic half-piping and a bunch of adjustable feet.
-It is a little more complex to deploy than my Camco Sidewinder hose support but has one feature that I really like.
+The Flow Down comes with several sections of plastic half-piping and adjustable feet.
+It is a little more complex to deploy than my Camco Sidewinder hose support, but it has one feature that I like.
 The vertical metal support rods are independently adjustable.
-This makes it easy to have the hose supported over all kinds of obstacles or undulating terrain while still maintaining a downward grade.
+This makes it easy to support the hose over all obstacles or undulating terrain while maintaining a downward grade.
 I was impressed with how easy they were to adjust.
-They can also be used the other way around with knobs down for soft soils.
+They can also be used the other way around with knobs sitting on the ground for soft soils.

 Cam-Lock to Bayonet Adapter

-One thing I was worried about when switching my rigs sewer output to the cam-lock system was losing the ability to use the old hoses and gadgets.
-I was pleased to learn they had an optional adapter available for folks that still need a bayonet type connection sometimes.
-You never know when you may want to use a handy sewer gadget of some kind, like say a waste tank back flusher.
+One thing I was worried about when switching my rig’s sewer output to the cam-lock system was losing the ability to use the old hoses and gadgets.
+I was pleased to learn they had an optional adapter available for folks that still need a bayonet-type connection sometimes.
+You never know when you may want to use a handy sewer gadget, like a waste tank back flusher.

 Judging by the look and feel of the Waste Master System, it should last me a long, long time.
-I’m sure other RVers will soon be enquiring about my slick new waste evacuation system.
-Kind of looks like something NASA would build for the space shuttle.
+Other RVers will soon be enquiring about my slick new waste evacuation system.
+It kind of looks like something NASA would build for the space shuttle.

-The only drawback to this sewer hose I see is the elbow section doesn’t detach making it harder to store.
-Many RVers including myself store hoses in the rear bumper or have a round ABS plumbing pipe attached under the rig.
-Being a full-time RVer with a relatively small sized rig my basement storage is at a premium.
+The only drawback to this sewer hose I see is the elbow section doesn’t detach, making it harder to store.
+Many RVers, including myself, keep hoses in the rear bumper or have a round ABS plumbing pipe attached under the rig.
+Being a full-time RVer with a relatively small rig, my basement storage is at a premium.

-I will have to build myself some kind of new storage solution, maybe under the trailer, on the rear bike rack or in our truck bed.
+I will have to build a new storage solution, maybe under the trailer, on the rear bike rack, or in our truck bed.
 Stay tuned for that…

 *Update* – I have solved my hose storage problem.